GersonRodriguez99/Twilio-pluging/README.txt

 e.g.

-1. Upload `form-register-plugin.php` to the `/wp-content/plugins/` directory
+1. Upload `name-plugin.php` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates